johnshlee0/example_code/README.md

 -- CHALLENGE --
 The Website includes CMS for the client.
 So when the client adds a new page(Post component) with CMS, a unique id or hash must be created for that page.
-For Hash URL, creating div with unique id for anchor tag to refer to.
+For Hash URL, I had to create div with unique id for anchor tag to refer to.
-Fetch all images in an array, but only make one visible at a time by indexing it.
+For the image-slider, I had to fetch all images in an array, but only make one visible at a time by indexing it.

 -- SOLUTION --
 To make unique div id, I fetched the "title" data and using split() and join() methods, put them together in one string.